You want to learn more about FMPy, debug it or contribute? Here's how to get started.

 To create a new conda environment named "py36_64" enter

 conda create -q -n py36_64 -c anaconda python=3.6 dask lxml matplotlib numpy pyqt pyqtgraph pywin32 requests

 pywin32 package is not required but you might need to prepend

 the command depending on your permissions.
-If you want Python 2.7 you can use

 If you want a 32-bit Python environment you have to enter